-Welcome to Part Four of our WordPress Web Site Traffic Blueprint article series, where we explain how to turn a website into an automated traffic generation machine using WordPress.
+Welcome to Part Four of our WordPress Web Site Traffic Blueprint article series, where we explain how to drive traffic automatically to your website using the WordPress CMS.

 So far, we have covered the following in this article series: